RasheedLewis/VibeCraft/docs/more/ORIGINAL_PRD.md

 # **Done.**

-Nice, that stack is perfect for what you’re doing.
-Let’s lock in how TS+React+Python maps onto the roadmap so you can actually start building.
+Nice, that stack is perfect for what you're doing.
+Let's lock in how TS+React+Python maps onto the roadmap so you can actually start building.

 I’ll do three things: